voltrondata/sqlflite/README.md

   -B [ --backend ] arg (=duckdb)      Specify the database backend.
 Allowed
                                       options: duckdb, sqlite.
   -H [ --hostname ] arg               Specify the hostname to listen on for the
-                                      Flight SQL Server.
+                                      SQLFlite Server.
 If not set, we will use env var: 'SQLFLITE_HOSTNAME'.
 If that
                                       isn't set, we will use the default of:
                                       '0.0.0.0'.
   -R [ --port ] arg (=31337)          Specify the port to listen on for the
-                                      Flight SQL Server.
+                                      SQLFlite Server.
   -D [ --database-filename ] arg      Specify the database filename (absolute
                                       or relative to the current working
                                       directory)
   -U [ --username ] arg               Specify the username to allow to connect
-                                      to the Flight SQL Server for clients.
+                                      to the SQLFlite Server for clients.
 If not set, we will use env var:
                                       'SQLFLITE_USERNAME'.
-If that isn't set, we
+If that isn't set,
-                                      will use the default of:
+                                      we will use the default of:
                                       'sqlflite_username'.
-  -P [ --password ] arg               Specify the password to set on the Flight
+  -P [ --password ] arg               Specify the password to set on the
-                                      SQL Server for clients to connect with.
+                                      SQLFlite Server for clients to connect
+                                      with.
 If not set, we will use env var:
                                       'SQLFLITE_PASSWORD'.
 If that isn't set,
                                       the server will exit with failure.
   -S [ --secret-key ] arg             Specify the secret key used to sign JWTs
-                                      issued by the Flight SQL Server.
+                                      issued by the SQLFlite Server.
 If it isn't set, we use env var: 'SECRET_KEY'.
                                       If that isn't set, the server will create a random secret key.